prlitics/VEST-Code/README.md

 ***Peter Licari***

 ## Acknowledgements
-* 2016 Florida state shapefiles were gathered and aggregated by (Brian Amos)[https://twitter.com/BrianAmos]
+* 2016 Florida state shapefiles were gathered and aggregated by [Brian Amos.](https://twitter.com/BrianAmos)
 * 2018 individual county files were gathered by Brian as well.
 * Michael McDonald, who generously included me in the project and whose guidance has been indispensible.
 * The whole uber-talented VEST team!